shivannis/xandr-docs-public/xandr-docs/articles/monetize/general-reporting-concepts.md

 ---
-title: Monetize - General Reporting Concepts
+title: Microsoft Monetize - General Reporting Concepts
 description: The article explains general reporting concepts. ms.date: 10/28/2023
 ---

-# Monetize - General reporting concepts
+# Microsoft Monetize - General reporting concepts

 This section of the Reporting Guide explains the concepts underlying our reporting system, such as: